ccamel/awesome-ccamel/README.md

 - [jonas/tig](https://github.com/jonas/tig) - Text-mode interface for git
 - [jpmens/jo](https://github.com/jpmens/jo) - JSON output from a shell
 - [konrad-gajdus/donut](https://github.com/konrad-gajdus/donut) -
+- [krabobmkd/amigamame](https://github.com/krabobmkd/amigamame) - Port of Mame106 (2006) to Amiga classic 68060, using bebbo gcc6.5 crosscompiler and cmake.
 - [nanomsg/nanomsg](https://github.com/nanomsg/nanomsg) - nanomsg library
 - [nelhage/reptyr](https://github.com/nelhage/reptyr) - Reparent a running program to a new terminal
 - [okbob/pspg](https://github.com/okbob/pspg) - Unix pager (with very rich functionality) designed for work with tables.
 Designed for PostgreSQL, but MySQL is supported too.
 Works well with pgcli too.
 Can be used as CSV or TSV viewer too.
 It supports searching, selecting rows, columns, or block and export selected area to clipboard.